Last Looks: The Christmas Tree

 Now that I'm back at home, I'm going to watch the rest of it.
 I'm very excited.

 I really, this is a show and like Pluribus as well.
-I like to.
+I like to

 No, exactly.

-I want to watch it the right way.
+I don't want to watch it the right way.
 I don't want to watch it on my fold-up iPad.

 But I will tell you this: